kmattv1/vehicle-map/README.md

   * Containerize the python service and have a build and deploy step that would start it in ECS
   * Gateway that routes the frontend requests to the static store in S3
   * Gateway config to route api requests to the backend service that is running in ECS

+* Frontend:
+  * Fix typing problems that are disabled now by ts-ignore

 * Testing:
   * Frontend has 0 tests and for the backend only the happy path is tested for the core logic of the service